atkaper/devtunnel/README.md

   - The tunnel server will pass that on as response via the server port to the original requester.
   - As last step, the POST will hang in the tunnel-server to wait for a next request on the server port.
-Or it will time out if no requests come are done within 30 seconds.
+Or it will time out if no requests are done within 30 seconds.
   - From here on the tunnel and server loop back to the top of this list (after the registration step).
-- The current tunnel-client is written in NodeJS, as that is the runtime which is on all frontend developer machines.
+- The current tunnel-client is written for NodeJS, as that is the runtime which is on all frontend developer machines.
 If needed, I could look at making a python or java client also, for use by backenders / service developers.